1984 Stanley Cup playoffs: (A1) Boston Bruins vs. (A4) Montreal Canadiens

 This was the 19th playoff series between these two teams.
 Montreal lead 16–2 in previous playoff meetings.
 Montreal won the most recent meeting in seven games in the 1979 Stanley Cup Semifinals.

 (A2) Buffalo Sabres vs. (A3) Quebec Nordiques

 This was the first playoff series meeting between these two teams.

 (P1) New York Islanders vs. (P4) New York Rangers

 This was the sixth playoff series meeting between these two teams.
 The Islanders won four of the previous five meetings, including in each of the past three seasons.
 The Islanders won in six games in last year's Patrick Division Finals.

 (P2) Washington Capitals vs. (P3) Philadelphia Flyers

 This was the first playoff series meeting between these two teams.

 Clarence Campbell Conference

 (N1) Minnesota North Stars vs. (N4) Chicago Black Hawks

 This was the third playoff series meeting between these two teams.
 Chicago won both previous meetings over the past two seasons, including last year's Norris Division Finals in five games.

 (N2) St. Louis Blues vs. (N3) Detroit Red Wings

 This was the first playoff series meeting between these two teams.

+Game three was the first postseason match at Joe Louis Arena, and the first in Detroit since 1978.